Sam Shephard is an experienced German Shepherd owner and has learned throughout the years how to optimize the breed's health and wellness.

 Ticks are tiny, blood-sucking bugs that are usually found in wooded areas.
 They are also sometimes found in the plains.
 These parasites are not only annoying, they can carry diseases that can be fatal to both dogs and humans.

 Once a tick latches on to a dog, it begins to suck blood.
-It generally takes somewhere between 5 and 6 hours for a tick to firmly attach itself to an animal or a human.
+It generally takes somewhere between five and six hours for a tick to firmly attach itself to an animal or a human.
 After this, it begins sucking blood from the creature.
 It will continue to suck blood for up to 10 days until it becomes full.

 Female ticks actually require the blood of a mammal for them to lay their eggs.
 Unfortunately, the bite of a tick can lead to a number of diseases.
 Some of the most common tick-borne diseases include: